BirtasAdrian/Automation/README.md

 Includes the following tests for https://www.libris.ro/ website:

-1. 'should have a login menu open'
+1. 'Should have a login menu open'
-2. 'should login on libris.ro'
+2. 'Should login on libris.ro'
-3. 'should log out on libris.ro'
+3. 'Should log out on libris.ro'
-4. 'should login on libris.ro with wrong username'
+4. 'Should login on libris.ro with wrong username'
-5. 'should login on libris.ro with wrong password'
+5. 'Should login on libris.ro with wrong password'
-6. 'should login again on libris.ro'
+6. 'Should login again on libris.ro'
-7. 'should find a product with searchbox'
+7. 'Should find a product with searchbox'
-8. 'should add a product to favorites'
+8. 'Should add a product to favorites'
-9. 'take a Screenshot'
+9. 'Take a Screenshot'

 -----------------